 - Mix baking soda, citric acid, Epsom salt, and oil.

-- Add color + essential oil.
+- Add color and essential oil.

 - Press into molds, dry overnight.